 Our days are also auto-filled by this method.

 - And, for the Date column, in the Series wizard, select Date as Type, Day as Date Unit, and write the Step value as 1.
 Then click OK.

 Our Date column is now automatically filled as well.

 5. Employing Flash Fill Feature

-In the following example, we have a data table containing the Email Address of some candidates.
-We will autofill the Name of the candidates using the Flash Fill feature.
+In the following example, we have a data table containing the Email Addresses of some candidates.
+We will autofill the Names of the candidates using the Flash Fill feature.
 So, without further delay, let’s dive in.

 - After clicking on the Flash Fill, all the data are auto filled in a second.